 Light Requirements

-Elephant ears can be planted in full sun to partial shade.
+You can plant elephant ears in full sun to partial shade.
 They prefer growing in a part-shade or dappled sun location.
 The more sun you give elephant ears, the more you will have to water the plant.

 Soil and Watering